carbon-language/carbon-lang/docs/design/generics/details.md

 #### Termination rule

-It is possible to define a set of impls where there isn't a cycle, but the graph is infinite.
+It is possible to have a set of `impl` declarations where there isn't a cycle, but the graph is infinite.
 Without some rule to prevent exhaustive exploration of the graph, determining whether a type implements an interface could run forever.

 **Example:** It could be that `A` implements `B`, so `A impls B` if `Optional(A) impls B`, if `Optional(Optional(A)) impls B`, and so on.
 This could